 National and International award winning farmshop.
 The largest range of Northumbrian & local produce in the region, complimented with the finest foods from Britain and further afield.

 Approx 6.24 mile(s) between Blagdon Farm Shop and Morpeth Farmers Market

 The Morpeth Farmers' Market is held on the 1st Saturday of the month in the Market Place.
 09:00 - 15:00.

 Stall enquiries: Neil Brown.
 Market Manager, Northumberland email@example.com Tel: 07909688174

 Approx 19.81 mile(s) between Morpeth Farmers Market and Howick Gardens & Arboretum

-Beautiful gardens, woodland walks, a Prime Minister and a famous cup of tea - Earl Grey of course since Howick was his home!
+Beautiful gardens, woodland walks, sensory garden, a Prime Minister and a famous cup of tea - Earl Grey of course since Howick was his home!
 Enjoy Snowdrops, Daffodils, and Rhododendrons in spring; Tulips in the Wildflower Meadows, and later the Bog Garden, Borders and Terraces in summer; and brilliant autumn colour in the woodland walks.

 2 The Shambles